 … and a bit of research…

 I did read a review of scientific evidence sourced into linden blossom absolute on an aromatherapy site some years back.
-Essential oil of Tilia cordata, and two of its components benzaldehyde and benzyl alcohol, were tested in inhalation experiments.
+Inhalation experiments tested essential oil of Tilia cordata and two of its components, benzaldehyde and benzyl alcohol.

 T. cordata produced a significant decrease for traditional indications such as headaches, migraine and anxiety.
-It was concluded that this justified use in aroma-therapeutical applications.
+In conclusion use is justified in aroma-therapeutical applications.
 The quoted study was from 1992, Arch.
 Pharm.
 Apr.
 325(4):247-8.

-Linden blossom or lime flower is described as having a warm temperament (Mills, 1993).
+Energetically, linden blossom or lime flower has a warm temperament (Mills, 1993).